 Why is it hard to get good sleep during perimenopause?
 One word: hormones.
 In fact, I can my experience confirms this because I slept well my whole life except for during pregnancy and now perimenopause.

 Hormones That Affect Your Sleep

-Did you know that as you age, your body produces less and less melatonin?
+Did you know that your body produces less and less melatonin as you age?
 That’s one reason why you will start sleeping less and struggling with sleeping well.
 Another hormone that will impact your sleep is estrogen.
 Estrogen improves the quality of your sleep and reduces the number of times you will wake up during the night.
 And guess what?
 Your body starts producing less estrogen during perimenopause.

-Another factor that will affect your sleep as you age is your sleep architecture.
-Your sleep architecture is the way you cycle through the different stages of sleep.
-As you get older, you spend more time in lighter sleep and less time in deeper sleep, which makes it easier to wake up in the middle of the night.
+Another factor affecting your sleep as you age is your sleep architecture.
+Your sleep architecture is how you cycle through the different stages of sleep.
+As you get older, you spend more time in lighter and less time in deeper sleep, making it easier to wake up in the middle of the night.

 There are four sleep stages.
 One for rapid eye movement (REM) sleep and three that form non-REM (NREM) sleep